serviceprototypinglab/continuum-deployer/README.md

 # Continuum Deployer

+> This prototypical tool was initially written as part of the EVA 2 (Erweiterte Vertiefungsarbeit | extended specialization work) during the studies to receive the scientific degree _Master of Science_.

 ## General

 The Continuum Deployer is a prototypical implementation of a resource matching system that allows a user to interactively participate in the resource placement process.
 The user is able to change and adopt the placement and options interactively during the matchmaking process.